elboaf/Tidecaller/README.md

 # Tidecaller

-**Version:** 0.1
+**Version:** 0.2
 **Author:** Rel
 **Client:** Turtle WoW 1.12 / SuperWoW

-Shaman healing addon with aggro-aware target selection, position-based Chain Heal scoring, and pressure-driven LHW downranking.
-Built for multibox and small group play.
+Shaman healing addon with aggro-aware target selection, position-based Chain Heal scoring, and pressure-driven LHW rank selection.
+Built for multibox and small group play, with raid support via downrank aggressiveness controls.

 ---

+## Changelog

+### 0.2
+- **Removed Solo/Raid mode split** — unified into a single healing decision tree that works correctly in both contexts. `/tcsolo` and `/tcraid` removed.
+- **Chain Heal minimum cluster requirement raised to 3** — Chain Heal now requires at least 3 injured players in range.
+At 2 targets, two LHW casts are more time-efficient; at 3 the math firmly favours Chain Heal.
+- **Chain Heal always R1** — marginal mana cost of R2/R3 upgrades (~3.1 hp/mana) is worse than LHW R6.
+R1 at 6.06 hp/mana across 3 targets is the most efficient cast in the kit.
+- **Full LHW rank ladder (R1–R6)** — replaced the binary R2/R6 system. `PickLHWRank` walks R1→R6 and selects the lowest rank whose effective heal covers the target's required threshold.
+Mana gate steps down if a rank is unaffordable, flooring at R1.
+- **Crisis path now rank-selects** — LHW_CRISIS no longer hardcodes R6.
+Uses `CRISIS_AGGRESSIVENESS` to scale the required threshold and picks the lowest rank that covers it.
+No mana gate in crisis.
+- **Downrank aggressiveness system** — two new settings scale the required healing threshold as a fraction of the deficit:
+  - `DOWNRANK_AGGRESSIVENESS` (0.0–1.0) — applied to all normal LHW casts
+  - `CRISIS_AGGRESSIVENESS` (0.0–1.0) — applied to LHW_CRISIS casts only
+  - At 1.0 (default) behaviour is unchanged.
+At 0.5 the addon targets 50% of the deficit (× tank factor), allowing other healers to cover the rest.
+- **Downrank GUI** — `/tcdr` opens a minimal draggable window with two sliders for live adjustment of both aggressiveness values.
+Changes apply immediately and persist across sessions.
+- **Own healing power scanner** — replaced BonusScanner/BCS dependency.
+Tooltip-scans all 19 equipment slots, weapon oils, and active buffs.
+Correctly buckets `+damage and healing` and `+healing only` separately.
+Cache invalidates on inventory or aura change.
+- **Corrected spell coefficients and base heals** — all LHW and Chain Heal base heals updated to match in-game tooltip values on Turtle WoW.
+Chain Heal coefficient empirically derived as 0.6500.
+- **Corrected mana costs** — LHW and Chain Heal mana costs updated to in-game confirmed values.
+- **Follow fix** — `/tcl` now resolves the follow target to a unitid (`party1`, `raid1`, etc.) via `UnitGUID` matching and calls `FollowUnit()` directly, bypassing Turtle WoW's fuzzy name matching.
+- **Expanded log format** — log now includes `healingPower`, `missingHP`, `required`, `effectiveHeal`, `aggressiveness`, and `isTank` per cast.
+The `mode` column has been removed.
+- **Fixed log timestamps** — `LogTimestamp()` now uses `GetGameTime()` for h/m/s and `GetTime()` fraction for centiseconds.
+- **`/tcstatus` command** — shows healing power breakdown, effective heal for all 6 LHW ranks, and per-member rank decisions at current HP.

+---

 ## Features

-- **Two healing modes** — Solo and Raid, each with distinct spell priority logic
+- **Unified healing logic** — single priority tree covering both small group and raid play
-- **Pressure scoring** — combines HP deficit, live aggro status, and aggro history into a single score per unit to drive spell rank and target selection
+- **Pressure scoring** — combines HP deficit, live aggro status, and aggro history into a per-unit score driving target selection and spell choice
-- **Position-aware Chain Heal** — uses SuperWoW `UnitPosition` to score clusters of nearby hurt players; picks the primary target that maximises total healing delivered across all bounces
+- **Position-aware Chain Heal** — uses SuperWoW `UnitPosition` to score clusters of nearby hurt players; picks the primary target that maximises total healing across all bounces
-- **LHW downranking** — automatically steps down from R6 to R2 based on pressure score and mana, avoiding waste on low-priority targets
+- **LHW rank selection** — picks the lowest rank covering the required threshold (deficit × tank factor × aggressiveness).
+Mana gate steps down if unaffordable
+- **Crisis path** — when a tank-like unit reaches pressure ≥ 0.80, LHW fires immediately at the lowest rank covering the crisis threshold.
+No mana gate
+- **Downrank aggressiveness** — two independent 0.0–1.0 sliders (normal and crisis) for tuning how aggressively the addon commits to high ranks.
+Designed for raids where other healers share the load
-- **Banzai-1.0 aggro integration** — tracks who is tanking in real time; tank-like units receive priority healing and different rank thresholds
+- **Banzai-1.0 aggro integration** — tracks tanking in real time; tank-like units receive priority healing and a 1.20× overheal buffer on required thresholds
+- **Own healing power scanner** — no external dependency; correct `+damage and healing` bucketing
-- **QuickHeal avoidance** — optional mode that skips the lowest-HP target on the assumption other healers are already covering them
+- **QuickHeal avoidance** — optional mode that skips the lowest-pressure target
-- **Follow-by-unitid** — follow logic resolves your target to a party/raid unitid (`party1`, `raid3`, etc.) and calls `FollowUnit()` directly, bypassing Turtle WoW's fuzzy name matching
+- **Follow-by-unitid** — resolves target to a party/raid unitid and calls `FollowUnit()` directly
-- **Heal decision logging** — structured per-cast log with timestamp, unit, HP%, pressure, cluster score, mode, and spell rank; exportable to `TidecallerLog.txt` via SuperWoW `ExportFile`
+- **Heal decision logging** — structured per-cast log with all relevant state; exportable via SuperWoW `ExportFile`

 ---